sourcegraph/about/handbook/ce/ce_to_eng_handover.md

 When a prospect or customer files a new support ticket or raises a new issue, CE and Engineering should follow the steps below to ensure the issue is handled successfully.

+If something hasn't risen to the level of creating an issue (for example, you're trying to confirm if something reported by a customer in Slack is intented or not), you can also contact the [Distribution on-call engineer](../engineering/distribution#contacting-the-support-engineer).

 ## Principles

 **CE is always the first line of defense.**